 Camp.
 It's a place to splash in the cool water, ride in a speedboat with friends, try to canoe (that's another story), ride horses for the first time, hike a Braille trail, visit with friends until late into the evening.
 You experience, engage, and enjoy life in a whole new way.
 It's a community that sustains you throughout the rest of the year.

 Note: Please confirm camp dates prior to scheduling travel.

-Activities: Horseback riding, swimming, archery, ping pong, basketball, gymnastics, boating, wakeboarding, waterskiing, zipline, rock wall climbing, ceramics, crafts, ukelele lessons, Cajon lessons, and tubing
+Activities: Horseback riding, go-karts, swimming, archery, ping pong, basketball, zipline, rappelling, rock wall climbing, independent living classes

 Notice of Possible Changes

-Christian Record Services, Inc. plans far in advance for National Camps for the Blind.
+Christian Record Services, Inc. plans far in advance for Blind Camp.
 However, it may become necessary to reschedule, relocate, or cancel a specific camp in any of the following situations: